mortazavilab/Topyfic/workflow/snakemake/README.md

 The snakemake will run training (Train) and building model (topModel, Analysis).

-**Note**: Please make sure to install necessary packages and set up your Snakemake appropriately.
+**Note**: Please make sure to install the necessary packages and set up your Snakemake appropriately.

 **Note**: pipeline is tested for Snakemake >= 8.X ([more info](https://snakemake.readthedocs.io/en/stable/index.html))

 ## Getting started

-### 1. setting up environment
+### 1. Setting up environment

-Build your environment and install necessary packages
+Build your environment and install the necessary packages
 - [Suggested environment](workflow/envs/Topyfic_env.yml)

-### 2. Setting up config file
+### 2. Setting up the config file

 Modify the [config file](config/config.yaml) or create a new one with the same structure.

 1. **names**
-   - Contains name of the input dataset(s).
+   - Contains the name of the input dataset(s).
-   - Name will be used as a name of train and topModel models
+   - Name will be used as the name of train and topModel models
-   - If there is multiple names, Topyfic will normalize the models across names using [harmony](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6884693/).
+   - If there are multiple names, Topyfic will normalize the models across names using [harmony](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6884693/).
    - list of name: `[parse, 10x]`

 2. **count_data**
-   - Contains path of each input data
+   - Contains the path of each input data
-   - Name of each path should match name in `names`
+   - Name of each path should match the name in `names`
    - Recommended to use full path rather than relative path

 3. **n_topics**
-   - Contains list of number of initial topics you wish to train model base on them
+   - Contains a list of integers of initial topics you wish to train the model based on them
    - list of int: `[5, 10, 15, 20, 25, 30, 35, 40, 45, 50]`

 4. **organism**
-   - Indicate spices which will be used for downstream analysis
+   - Indicate spices that will be used for downstream analysis
    - Example: human or mouse

 5. **workdir**